powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 (param-lf-reactive-limits-max-pq-pv-switch)=
 ### reactiveLimitsMaxPqPvSwitch
-When `useReactiveLimits` is set to `true`, this parameter is used to limit the number of times an equipment performing voltage control is switching from PQ to PV type.
+When PowSyBl Core [`useReactiveLimits`](inv:powsyblcore:*:*:#param-lf-use-reactive-limits) LoadFlow Parameter is set to `true`, this parameter is used to limit the number of times an equipment performing voltage control is switching from PQ to PV type.
 After this number of PQ/PV type switch, the equipment will not change PV/PQ type anymore.<br>
 The default value is `3` and it must be greater or equal to `0`.

 (param-lf-force-target-q-in-reactive-limits)=
 ### forceTargetQInReactiveLimits
-When `useReactiveLimits` is set to `true`, this parameter is used to prioritize the reactive power limits over the input target Q when target Q is outside these limits.
+When PowSyBl Core [`useReactiveLimits`](inv:powsyblcore:*:*:#param-lf-use-reactive-limits) LoadFlow Parameter is set to `true`, this parameter is used to prioritize the reactive power limits over the input target Q when target Q is outside these limits.
 If set to `true`, if any generator has a target Q which is outside its reactive power limits (for its given target P), then its target Q is overridden by the value of the exceeded limit (minQ or maxQ).<br>
 The default value is `false`.

 (param-lf-extrapolate-reactive-limits)=
 ### extrapolateReactiveLimits
-When `useReactiveLimits` is set to `true`, this parameter is used for equipment with reactive limits defined by reactive capability curves.
+When PowSyBl Core [`useReactiveLimits`](inv:powsyblcore:*:*:#param-lf-use-reactive-limits) LoadFlow Parameter is set to `true`, this parameter is used for equipment with reactive limits defined by reactive capability curves.
 If the target P value is outside the reactive capability curve limits (if it is below lowest P value or above highest P value), the behavior depends on the parameter `extrapolateReactiveLimit` :
 - If set to `false`: reactive limits at the given target P are defined by the min Q and max Q at the limit of active power of the capability curve.
 - If set to `true`: reactive limits at the given target P are defined by the extrapolation of the reactive limits slope of the reactive capability curve